Lilia de Lima

 Lilia Bagaporo de Lima is a lawyer from the Philippines and a recipient of the Ramon Magsaysay Award for work related to the Philippine Economic Zone Authority (PEZA).

 De Lima was born in Iriga, Camarines Sur, into a family of public servants, which includes Senator Leila de Lima.
 She was a delegate elected to the Philippine Constitutional Convention of 1971, representing Camarines Sur's 2nd district.
 She was trained in law and followed a career in government until 1995.
 She was then invited to serve as PEZA's first Director-General, responsible for promoting and regulating foreign investments in the country's economic zones, a post she held until 2016.

 In 2006, de Lima was awarded the Order of the Rising Sun (2nd Class) by the Emperor of Japan for her work with PEZA.

-In 2017, de Lima was awarded the Ramon Magsaysay Award, considered the east's equivalent of the Nobel Prize.
+In 2017, de Lima was awarded the Ramon Magsaysay Award, considered Asia's equivalent of the Nobel Prize.